kabizzle/Tower-Defense/Meeting-notes.md

 Map and enemies are roughly complete.
 Goal of the next week: Get the wave part of the game running

+# Week 3 Meeting 1 25.11.2022 15:00

+**Participants**:
+1. Kabir Bissessar
+2. Juho Poteri
+3. Antti Pekkanen

+## Summary of works
+1. **Elias**: Images done for tiles, enemies, towers and a basic background.
+2. **Kabir**: GUI can now draw general shapes.
+3. **Juho**: Towers have a basic logic to attack enemies etc. (towers and enemies communicate together)
+4. **Antti**: Game core has functions that advance enemies and make towers attack.
+(Game communicates with towers and enemies)

+## Actions
+1. **Elias**: Building the shop part of the game (with Kabir).
+2. **Kabir**: Figuring out sprites and creating a map from maptiles (then enemies and towers).
+3. **Juho**: Tower upgrade logic.
+4. **Antti**: Tower building logic for the game core.

+## Project status
+GUI still a work in progress.
+Basic structures for core and classes done.
+Communication between classes is partly done.
+Next focusing on piecing the puzzle together and adding the rest of the features to complete the game.

 # Example Meeting xx.xx.2022 xx:xx